Code-Institute-Submissions/cfconor-You-For-Coffee/README.md

 ### Planned

 - Step-by-step instructions with pictures on how to create 'the perfect cup of coffee'
+- A simple summary document that gives the steps required to make The Perfect Cup.
+This would be a pdf one page doc that can be downloaded and printed out by a visitor, to stick on    a fridge or near the kettle.

 - A page with separate sections for: